 More examples of how Nebula is the character who grows the most of any MCU character, and thus exemplifies one of the central themes of the MCU.
-No character has a longer journey of redemption.
+No character has a longer or more profound journey of redemption.

 I don’t think the Star-Lord, Drax, and Mantis should be a match for Iron Man, Spider-Man, and Doctor Strange.
 I’ve heard that Drax is far more powerful in the comics, but that’s not my frame of reference.
 This brings up something that’s bugged me about the MCU.
 They never seem to get the power curve right.
 It makes no sense that a character that’s a match for Thor and Hulk is also a match for Black Widow and Hawkeye.
 Sometimes they explain it (e.g., Thor’s deterioration in Endgame), but for the most part they handwave it.
 It makes writing scripts easier but feels wrong to me.

 “Why is Gamora?”

 Improvised line.
 Bautista did such a great job.

 And I thought my family was screwed up.